Base Rules

 It’s the troll’s turn!
 The referee announces that the monster chases her to the edge of the pit and swings its club at her.
 She must dodge!
 She rolls a D20 and adds her Dexterity.
 15!
 It is not enough to avoid the troll’s powerful blow.
 The referee rolls the monster’s damage: 8.
 Gretchen loses that many Hit Points, bring her to 0.
 She starts dying.

-Dying, Scars, Trauma & Healing
+Dying & Healing

-On each of your next 3 turns, you can attempt to Stabilize instead of doing anything else.
-Make a hard Strength roll.
-On a success, recover 1 HP.
-An ally can spend their turn making a hard Willpower roll for the same effect if they can reach you with appropriate tools or skills.
-After 3 turns, if you are still dying, you die.
+On each of your next 3 turns, your character can attempt to Stabilize instead of doing anything else: Make a hard STR roll.
+On a success, your character recovers 1 HP.
+An ally can spend their turn making a hard WILL roll for the same effect with appropriate tools or skills.

-Healing: A 8 hours rest heals all HP losses and consumes 1 ration for the team.
+Healing: A 6 hours rest heals all HP losses and consumes 1 ration for the team.
 Resting requires shelter and heat.

 Example: Dying